NativeScript/docs/content/ui/listview.md

   const listView = args.object as ListView
 }

-// The event will be raise when an item inside the ListView is tapped. export function onItemTap(args: ItemEventData) {
+export function onItemTap(args: ItemEventData) {
   const index = args.index
   console.log(`Second ListView item tap ${index}`)
 }

-// The event will be raised when the ListView is scrolled so that the last item is visible.
-// This even is intended to be used to add additional data in the ListView. export function onLoadMoreItems(args: ItemEventData) {
+export function onLoadMoreItems(args: ItemEventData) {
   if (loadMore) {
     console.log('ListView -> LoadMoreItemsEvent')